 USSD was launched for those sectors of India’s population which don’t have access to appropriate banking and internet amenities.
 Under USSD, mobile banking transactions are possible without an internet connection by simply calling *99# on any necessary feature phone.

 This number is active across all Telecom Service Providers (TSPs) and allows clients to avail of services such as an interbank account to account cash transfer, balance inquiries, and accessing mini statements.
 Around 51 top banks offer USSD service in 12 different languages, including Hindi & English.

 Micro ATM is a gadget for Business Correspondents (BC) to give critical banking services to consumers.
 These Correspondents, who may even be some local business owners, will operate as a ‘micro ATM’ to execute fast transactions.
-They will utilize a gadget that will enable you to transfer money via your Aadhaar connected bank account by only confirming your fingerprint.
+They will utilise a gadget that will enable you to transfer money via your Aadhaar-connected bank account by only confirming your fingerprint.

 Essentially, Business Correspondents will operate as banks for the consumers.
 Customers need to authenticate their validity using UID (Aadhaar).
 The primary services that will be supported by micro ATMs are withdrawal, deposit, money transfer, and balance inquiry.
 The sole condition for Micro ATMs is that you should link your bank account to Aadhaar.

 What are the advantages of Digital Payments in India?

 In a nation like India, where differences are sometimes poles apart, maintaining financial equality becomes a matter of fundamental significance.
 One of the reasons why our administration started vocalising Cashless Economy and Digital India was to enhance access to financial resources.
 There are several benefits that digital payments in India bring to the table.

 Ease and convenient